msyamkumar/cs220-f21-projects/p3/README.md

 For some of the questions, we'll ask you to write (then use) a function to compute the answer.
-If you compute the answer **without** creating the function we ask you to, we'll **manually deduct** points from your `test.py` score when recording your final grade, even if the way you did it produced the correct answer.
+If you compute the answer **without** creating the function we ask you to write, we'll **manually deduct** points from your `test.py` score when recording your final grade, even if the way you did it produced the correct answer.